vExcess/JITLang/README.md

 # JITLang
 A Just In Time compiled language that aims to be JavaScript the way JavaScript should have been designed.
-The language combines features from lower level languages and higher level languages together to get a hybrid language.
+The language combines features from both lower level and higher level languages.
+For example JITLang is both dynamically and statically typed.

+## Feedback Appreciated
+If you find any discrepancies or vague cases in my specification please let me know so that I can fix them.

 ## Notes:
   - The language is FAR from being complete.
 It's just barely a usable language at the moment.